CobraPi/Klipper-Firmware-FLSUN-QQ-S-Pro-Delta-Printer/README.md

    - If using an offset probe (like a BL Touch) you might get an error 'move out of range' because the probe offset causes the print head to move outside the range of the print bed.
 If this happens, try decreasing the 'mesh_radius' or offsetting the 'mesh_origin' in the config file.

+5. Remove the probe

-1. Copy `START_PRINT` and paste it in the **start g-code** of your slicer.
+6. Copy `START_PRINT` and paste it in the **start g-code** of your slicer.
-2. Copy `END_PRINT` and paste it in the **end g-code** of your slicer.
+7. Copy `END_PRINT` and paste it in the **end g-code** of your slicer.

   - Both these macros can be found in the config file, so paste any start and end g-code originally found in the slicer underneath the `gcode:` line in both `[gcode_macro START_PRINT]` and `[gcode_macro END_PRINT]`, **so the only thing that should be in your slicer is `START_PRINT` and `END_PRINT`.** This way, if you need to add or delete any gcode commands, they can all be done in the config file without having to reslice the model.

+## Step 5 - Printing

-3. Load some gcode and start a print
+1. Load some gcode and start a print

-4. Both *Mainsail* and *fluidd* allow you to adjust the z-offset while printing if the calibration didn't get it quite right.
+2. Both *Mainsail* and *fluidd* allow you to adjust the z-offset while printing if the calibration didn't get it quite right.
 If you do this, this offset value (which is shown on screen) is reset after every print.
 In order to make that value permanent you have to:

  - go back to `[gcode_macro START_PRINT]` and comment out the line:   `SET_GCODE_OFFSET Z_ADJUST=-0.1 MOVE=1` by removing the **#** in front of it.